emmatysinger/Final-Project/functional.md

 This program is an interactive map of the United States.
 There are 3 main features the user can use.
 The user can click on any state to learn more about the state.
 The user can play a capital game where they have to name of capital of a given state.
 Finally, the user can play find the state game, where they must locate a given state.

-The interactive map is accessible vis https://runpython.org.
+The interactive map is accessible via https://runpython.org.

 The base graphic of this interactive map is a map of the United States with white dots on each state.
 In the bottom left corner are instructions on how to play the two availble games.